zouloux/crafter/README.md

 # crafter

-Crafter is configurable and powerful file scaffolder.
+Crafter is configurable and powerful file scaffolder written in Node.
 It can scaffold pretty much any ASCII file.

 Crafter is based on :